 Neck and Back Injuries

-Some of the most common injuries from a failure to yield accident are neck and back injuries.
+Some of the most common injuries from a failure to yield accident are neck and Back Injuries.
 The inertia of the head can cause strain in the soft tissues and ligaments surrounding the neck.
-In minor cases, this may cause pain and stiffness, but more severe cases could result in damage to the spine.
-Back injuries result in pain, difficulty moving, and an inability to perform essential functions at work.
-More severe cases could result in paralysis.
+In minor cases, this may cause pain and stiffness, but more serious cases could result in damage to the spine.
+Back injuries result in pain, difficulty moving, and an inability to perform basic functions at work.
+More serious cases could result in paralysis.

 The crushing impact of a car crash can break ribs and damage vulnerable internal organs.
 Damage to the kidneys, lungs, or heart can result in dangerous internal bleeding and risk of death to those suffering these injuries.